swiftly-solution/documentation/src/docs/scripting/events/gameevents/ondecoyfiring.md

 ---

 # OnDecoyFiring
-This event is triggered when decoy_firing is triggered
+This event is triggered when decoy_firing is triggered.
 ::: tabs
 @tab Lua
 ```lua